denoland/std/gold-definitions/intrinsic-currency.md

 # Dreamcatcher Unit (DU)

 **Definition**: The platform's intrinsic currency that automatically appreciates with network growth, efficiently handles micropayments, and supports deferred attribution resolution through symbolic value representation.
+Functions as legal tender within the platform ecosystem with guaranteed acceptance and provenance tracking.

 **Description**: Dreamcatcher Units serve as the platform's native medium of exchange by: